maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

     first(ans1)

-This design decision ensures there is no abiguity in the type of object returned.
+This design decision ensures there is no ambiguity in the type of object returned.
 Switching from radio to checkboxes will not break a PRT because of mis-matched types.

+For the select and radio types the first option on the list will always be "Not answered".
+This enables a student to retract an answer and return a "blank" response.

+For the checkbox type there is a fundamental ambiguity between a blank response and an empty list, which indicates none of the others.
+To enable a student to indicate "none of the others", the teacher must add this as a specific option.
+Note, this will not return an empty list as the answer as might be expected.

 ## Extra options ##

 The dropdown input type makes use of the Extra options field to pass in options.
 These options are not case sensitive.
-This must be a comman separated list of values as follows.
+This must be a comma separated list of values as follows.

 We can reorder the values by using shuffle.

-* `shuffle` If this option is encoutered, then the question type will randomly shuffle the non-trivial options.
+* `shuffle` NOT YET IMPLEMENTED.
+Intention: if this option is encountered, then the question type will randomly shuffle the non-trivial options.
 The default is not to shuffle the options, but to list them as ordered in the list.

 The way the items are displayed can be controlled by the following options.

-* `LaTeX` The defaut option is to use LaTeX to display the options, using an inline maths environment `\(...\)`.
+* `LaTeX` The default option is to use LaTeX to display the options, using an inline maths environment `\(...\)`.
 This is probably better for radio and checkboxes.
 It sometimes works in dropdowns, but not always and we need to test this in a wider variety of browsers.
 * `LaTeXdisplay` use LaTeX to display the options, using the display maths environment `\[...\]`.
 * `LaTeXinline` use LaTeX to display the options, using the inline maths environment `\(...\)`.
-* `casstring` does not use the LaTeX value, but just prints the castring value in `<code>...</code>` tags.
+* `casstring` does not use the LaTeX value, but just prints the casstring value in `<code>...</code>` tags.

+## Dealing with strings in MCQ ##

+A likely situation is that a teacher wants to include a language string as one of the options for a student's answer in a multiple choice question.

+Recall: *A fundamental design principal of STACK is that the student's answer should be a mathematical expression which can be manipulated by the CAS as a valid expression.* Students are very limited in the keywords they are permitted to use in an input type.
+It is very likely that strings will contain keywords forbidden in student expressions.

+One option to overcome this is to do something like this as one option in the teacher's response:

+    [C, false, "(C) None of the other options"]

+The optional display part of this input is displayed to the student.
+Their answer is the (valid) CAS atom `C` which the PRT will deal with appropriately.
+This work-around is unlikely to sit well with the `shuffle` option.
+As we said, the current goal is to only provide modest MCQ facilities.

+The quotation marks will be removed from strings, and the strings will not be wrapped `<code>...</code>` tags or LaTeX mathematics environments.

+Question authors should consider using the Moodle MCQ question type in addition to these facilities for purely text based answers.